When to Move from Assisted Living to Nursing Home?

 Costs of Assisted Living and Nursing Home Care

-The cost of care for assisted living and nursing homes can vary significantly, depending on many factors such as the services offered, location, and the type of facility.
+The cost of care for various senior living options, including assisted living and nursing homes, can vary significantly, depending on many factors such as the services offered, location, and the type of facility.
 Assisted living, in general, is typically less expensive than a nursing home.

 Assisted living facilities may offer either residential-style or congregate living.
 Residential-style facilities provide private spaces, including apartments and studios, with on-site services such as meals, laundry services, housekeeping, and medication management.
 Congregate living facilities offer shared common areas and amenities, such as libraries, fitness centers, spas, and computer labs, plus limited assistance with daily living activities.
 Room and board rates are sometimes lower in a congregate living facility.